 - 1. Preassignment These consist of readings you complete prior to class time. - 2.
 Individual Readiness Assessment Test (iRAT) These consist of short multiple-choice quizzes you take in class focused on the key concepts and ideas in the readings. iRATs are designed both to assess comprehension as well as to maintain accountability for completing the assigned readings on time.
 You will take the iRAT on Canvas so please bring a laptop, tablet, or smartphone where you can do this during the assigned time in class.
 If you do not have a device that will allow you to have access to Canvas during class, please let me know and I will provide a paper copy.
 Your iRAT scores will be anonymous.
-There will be 4 iRATs in the course and each one will be worth 5 points. - 3.
-Team Readiness Assessment Test (tRAT) Immediately after finishing the iRAT you will take the same test as a team.
+There will be 4 iRATs in the course and each one will be worth 5 points.

+- 3. Team Readiness Assessment Test (tRAT) Immediately after finishing the iRAT you will take the same test as a team.
 You are encouraged to discuss the questions as a team and decide on an answer for each question.
 For the group test you will use a special "scratch-off" answer sheet that immediately tells you whether you have the correct answer.
-The teams' tRAT scores will be posted on Canvas so teams can monitor one another's performance.
 There will be 4 tRATs in the course and each one will be worth 2 points. - 4.
-Application Each class meeting (even those that don't include iRATs and tRATs) will include at least one team-based activity that will allow you to apply the material learned from the readings.
+Application Most class meetings (even those that don't include iRATs and tRATs) will include at least one team-based activity that will allow you to apply the material learned from the readings.
 Most of the application exercises will pose a question and require that you as a team make a decision.
 Your team will need to poll each member, listen to each member's ideas and their explanation for why their idea should be supported, and then reach a team consensus.
 At the end of your deliberation, all of the teams will simultaneously show their decisions.
 Then we will discuss the question as a class. - 5.
 Peer evaluation One of the most significant concerns with working in a group and receiving team grades is that some of the members of the team may work harder than others or "free-ride" off those in the group willing to put in more effort.
 You will be given a chance to evaluate your team member peers during the course.
-At midterm and again at the end of the semester, each of you will complete a "peer evaluation" to assess the contribution of the other members of your team.
+At midterm and again at the end of the semester, each of you will complete a peer evaluation to assess the contribution of the other members of your team.
 You will be evaluating each member on his or her participation in team activities.
 (Did they come to class regularly?
 Were they prepared for the day's activity?
 Did they contribute productively to the team?
 Respect others' ideas?)
 These evaluations are completely anonymous and give you a chance to reward or punish teammates based upon their team efforts.
 In addition, you will have the opportunity to provide direct feedback with the other members of your team.
-I will provide more information about this in class.